sjsilvabr/Utilities_Consumption/README.md

 * **Analysis_Report.pdf**

     Detailed report with analysis on findings from the notebooks.
+Text in Brazilian Portuguese and English.

 * **Correlation_Notebook.ipynb**